govtrack/misconduct/README.md

-The first form has `date`, `body`, `action`, and `link` fields. `body` is the name of a government body that took an action, such as the House Office of Congressional Ethics. `action` is a sentence fragment (a verb phrase) that has the action the body took --- `action` should complete the sentence that starts with `body`.
+The first form has `date`, `body`, `action`, and `link` fields. `body` is the name of a government body that took an action, such as the House Office of Congressional Ethics. `action` is a sentence fragment that has the action the body took --- `action` should complete the sentence that starts with `body`, so `action` normally starts with a lowercase letter, and it should not end with a period.

-The second form has `date`, `text`, and `link` fields. `text` is a full sentence describing an event relevant to the misconduct.
+The second form has `date`, `text`, and `link` fields. `text` is a full sentence or a fragment starting with the verb (in any case, starting with a capital letter and ending with a period) describing an event relevant to the misconduct.

 Because some dates are unknown or actions may have ocurred over a time period greater than a date, `date` may be either a year alone `YYYY`, a year and month